openeuropa/oe_theme/modules/oe_theme_content_event/README.md

 * [Description](modules/oe_theme_content_event/src/Plugin/ExtraField/Display/DescriptionExtraField.php)

     Ships lazy builder callbacks and rendereable arrays with a conditional Description or Report title with their respective content.
-    This section is accompanied by the featured media and it's legend.
+    This section is accompanied by the featured media and its legend.
 Read more about [auto placeholdering](https://www.drupal.org/docs/8/api/render-api/auto-placeholdering) with lazy builders.

 * [Details](modules/oe_theme_content_event/src/Plugin/ExtraField/Display/DetailsExtraField.php)